-Figure A2: (a) The local standard deviation of ZDR is plotted as a function of the local mean of ZDR using a 2d density histogram of the calculated parameters (colorbar indicates the density values). (b) The ratio $a = \text{ZDR}{\text{stdev}}/\text{ZDR}{\text{mean}}$ can be used to filter out noisy ZDR measurements (values of ZDR are indicated with the corresponding colorbar).
+Figure A2. (a) The local standard deviation of ZDR is plotted as a function of the local mean of ZDR using a 2D density histogram of the calculated parameters (the color bar indicates the density values). (b) The ratio $a = ZDR{SD}/ZDR{mean}$ can be used to filter out noisy ZDR measurements (values of ZDR are indicated with the corresponding color bar).
 In the red encircled areas (a < 0.1), the retrieval results are considered to be reliable enough to be aggregated into statistical results.